 "Moment of Indiana History" was a weekly two-minute radio program exploring Indiana History.
 The series was a production of WFIU Public Radio in partnership with the Indiana Public Broadcasting Stations (IPBS).

 The program began as a co-production of WFIU, Bloomington, and WBAA, West Lafayette as a module to air on IPBS radio stations.
 From 2007 to 2014, the series was produced by WFIU for broadcast by IPBS stations as well as other entities interested in Indiana history.
-Now being re-released every Monday, Wednesday, and Friday.
+Now being re-released every Wednesday.

 -